CapsAdmin/pac3/README.md

 	pac_client_hitscan_consent 0
 	pac_client_force_consent 0
 	pac_client_grab_consent 0
-	pac_client_lock_camera_consent 1
+	pac_client_lock_camera_consent 0

 There are also commands for clients to free themselves if they're being grabbed.

  	pac_break_lock
 	pac_stop_lock

 Multiple options exist for servers to prevent mass abuse.
-Although I might've had things to say about server owners being resistant to new disruptive features, I've come to a compromise in the form of cvars. size limits, damage limits, which combat parts are allowed...
+Although I might've had things to say about server owners being resistant to new disruptive features, I've come to a compromise in the form of cvars, size limits, damage limits, which combat parts are allowed, as well as several net-protecting options to ease the load on the server's processing and on the network (reliable channel)...

 	pac_sv_combat_whitelisting 0
 	pac_sv_damage_zone 1